pantrypoints/sp/content/en/material/principles/part-2/chapter-03/section-04.md

-## Replacing Inertial Mass and Gravitational Mass with Rotational and Material Gravity
+## Replacing Inertial Mass and Gravitational Mass with Rotational and Displacement Gravity

 Physics began with Newton who did not have the concept of invisible space particles.

 And so he could only base his dyanmics on visible matter.
-This led to the his theory of matter-based gravity which we call material gravity.
+This led to the his theory of matter-based gravity which we call Displacement Gravity.

 He used the simplistic concept of inertia to explain rotational gravity since he had no concept of spinning vortices which requires the concept of the 2 Forces.